-All University residence halls have emergency evacuation plans and conduct fire drills during the school year to allow occupants to become familiar with and practice their evacuation skills.

-Penn State has been a leader in ensuring the safety of students, faculty, staff, and visitors who live and work in University-operated residences.
-Automatic sprinkler systems and fire alarm systems are recognized engineered building features that help to provide for a fire-safe living environment.
-All University-operated residence halls and apartments are provided with automatic sprinkler systems, smoke detectors, and building fire alarm systems to provide early detection and warning of a possible fire emergency.
-Additionally, Housing and Food Services staff members at Penn State Beaver are trained annually on hands-on use of fire extinguishers and emergency procedures in the event of a fire.

-The University maintains and tests all fire alarms and automatic fire suppression systems to ensure system readiness and proper operation in the event of a fire emergency. http://www.ehs.psu.edu
+Fire drills are conducted in all Penn State residence halls during the school year.
+These drills allow occupants to become familiar with and practice their evacuation skills.
+Penn State has been a leader in ensuring the safety of students, faculty, staff, and visitors who live and work in University operated residences.
+Automatic Sprinkler Systems and fire alarms are recognized engineered building features that help to provide for a fire-safe living environment.
+All Universityoperated residence halls and apartments are provided with smoke detectors and building fire alarm systems to provide early detection and warning of a possible fire emergency.
+Automatic fire suppression (sprinkler) systems are installed in all Housing and Food Services-operated student residences at University Park and campus locations.
+The University maintains and tests all fire alarms and automatic fire suppression systems to ensure readiness and proper operation in the event of a fire emergency.